-The school may use 1 or more of the following sanctions in response to unacceptable behaviour:
+The school may use 1 or more of the following consequences in response to detrimental behaviour:

-Examples of behaviour Who is involved Examples of possible consequences Antisocial behaviour Wasting time in lessons Disrupting the class Rough play Class teacher MSA TA Verbal reprimand Missing playtime to complete a task Timeout in class/shared area to reflect on their behaviour Working in another year group classroom Limited time on the playground at lunchtime (20/20/20) Difficult behaviour or repeated misbehaviour Inappropriate or offensive language, Rudeness or disrespectful behaviour, for example pulling faces or rolling eyes Lying Rude gestures or walking away Ignoring an adult's instructions Class teacher Team Leader Parents MSA TA Sent to the team leader or to work in their/another classroom Writing an apology note/card Missed lunchtime Create a poster about school/safety rules Writing/drawing a list of appropriate playground behaviours Temporary loss of privileges, e.g. House Captain, class responsibility Serious Dangerous or unlawful behaviour or repeated misbehaviour Damage to school or other's property Theft, Bullying Racist, homophobic or sexist behaviour or language Verbal abuse or threatening behaviour Sexual behaviour Physical violence - fighting, hitting, kicking or punching another child/adult Showing a lack of respect to a person's race, culture or beliefs Bringing prohibited items into school, Class teacher SLT Parents MSA TA Withdrawal from the playground or classroom (internal suspension for a half or whole day) Helping to repair or replace damaged items School based community service e.g. collecting rubbish Regularly reporting to team leader or SLT Loss of privileges, e.g. trips, representing the school at events Learning about another's culture or race Researching and writing an apology letter Suspension Permanent exclusion
+Examples of behaviour Who is involved Examples of possible consequences Detrimental low level behaviours Wasting time in lessons Disrupting the class Rough play Class teacher MSA TA Verbal discussion and reminders of expectations Missing playtime to complete a task Timeout in class/shared area to reflect on their behaviour Working in another year group classroom Limited time on the playground at lunchtime (20/20/20) More serious difficult behaviour Inappropriate or offensive language Rudeness or disrespectful behaviour, for example pulling faces or rolling eyes Lying Rude gestures or walking away Ignoring an adult's instructions Class teacher Team Leader Parents MSA TA Send to the team leader or to work in their/another classroom Writing an apology note/card Missed lunchtime Create a poster about school/safety rules Writing/drawing a list of appropriate playground behaviours Temporary loss of privileges, e.g. House Captain, class responsibility Serious Dangerous or unlawful behaviour or repeated difficult behaviour Damage to school or other's property Theft, Bullying Racist, homophobic or sexist behaviour or language Verbal abuse or threatening behaviour Sexual behaviour Physical violence - fighting, hitting, kicking or punching another child/adult Showing a lack of respect to a person's race, culture or beliefs Bringing prohibited items into school Leaving the school site without permission during the school day Refusal to accept or comply with or a lesser consequence with result in a more serious consequence being issued Class teacher SLT Parents MSA TA Withdrawal from the playground or classroom (internal reflection with SLT) Helping to repair or replace damaged items School based community service Regularly reporting to team leader or SLT Loss of privileges e.g. trips, representing the school at events Learning about another's culture or race Researching and writing an apology letter Individual risk assessment Suspension Permanent exclusion

-Summary of Antisocial, difficult and dangerous Behaviour and Consequences
+Summary of Detrimental Behaviours and Consequences

-Personal circumstances of the children will be taken into account when choosing consequences and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.
+Personal circumstances of the children will be taken into account when choosing consequences and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness, the seriousness of the behaviour and the impact on the safety and well-being of the child and others in the community.